 You can easily roast your coffee beans at the levels of both lighter and darker yourself by the best home coffee roaster at your home like the machine see our Behmor 1600 Plus review or can buy from the market.

 We also have a detailed article on what is French roast coffee, in case if you want to check that out.
-One of the dark roasted beans are named French roast coffee.
+One of the dark roasted beans is named French roast coffee.

 4. The Size Of The Cup Varies The Caffeine Presence